-1. Respect for the class community as a whole
+1. Respect for the Class Community

 - When in class, you should give your full attention to any person who is speaking (whether it is the professor or another student).
 Do not engage in any distracting/disruptive behaviors. - The instructor reserves the right to ask students engaging in distracting/disruptive behaviors during class to leave.